askap-vast/vast-tools/docs/components/pipeline.md

 Method to perform the η-V transient search method as described in [Rowlinson et al., 2019](https://ui.adsabs.harvard.edu/abs/2019A%26C....27..111R/abstract), to the sigma level provided for each metric.
 It uses the η and V metrics defined in the `sources` dataframe.
+The distributions of η and V in the `sources` dataframe are fitted with a Gaussian, which is then used to calculate the requested sigma value for each parameter.
+Any sources that have η and V values above the calculated thresholds are considered as variable candidates.

 The method returns a tuple containing: